-III.A Growth and Decline of Targeted Student Populations: De Anza's MLT Program has provided career opportunities to a diverse group of students since its inception in 2004.
+De Anza's MLT Program has provided career opportunities to a diverse group of students since its inception in 2004.
 The class makeup has shifted over the past several years to include many of the targeted groups.
 Outreach to specified target populations has been accomplished through aggressive marketing and student recruitment of our MLT program throughout the community and clinical laboratories.
-The program is present for the DeAnza Opening Days and we had a representativie on the STEM board last year.
-Many of our students hear about the program through word-of-mouth and our program is recommended by both two of the state universities in the area.
+The program is present for the DeAnza Opening Days and we had a representativie on the STEM board 2 years ago.
+Many of our students hear about the program through word-of-mouth and our program is recommended by two of the state universities in the area.
 The reputation of the program reaches far beyond Santa Clara County.
 We have students that travel from the central valley and have moved from southern CA to attend the program at DeAnza.